bkesterJP/content-ops-starter-jp2/content/pages/index.md

           textAlign: left
     subtitle: ''
     text: >
-      Jetpath Ventures helps technical founders shape their business strategy with up to $100K in seed capital plus hands-on support to validate markets and acquire early customers.
+      Jetpath Ventures helps technical founders shape business strategy with up to $100K in seed capital plus hands-on support to validate markets and acquire early customers.
 We also assist in raising seed capital from our HNW and VC network.
 Our focus is on cloud-native products leveraging real-time data from remote machines, mobile apps, and data stores.